dart-lang/sdk/runtime/vm/service/service.md

-111 | Service already registered | Service with such name has already been registered by this client 112 | Service disappeared | Failed to fulfill service request, likely service handler is no longer available 113 | Expression compilation error | Request to compile expression failed
+111 | Service already registered | Service with such name has already been registered by this client 112 | Service disappeared | Failed to fulfill service request, likely service handler is no longer available 113 | Expression compilation error | Request to compile expression failed 114 | Invalid timeline request | The timeline related request could not be completed due to the current configuration

 ## Events